Purpose

 Length Prefixed Non Null Terminated String (LPNNTS)

-DNT files use strings prefixed with UINT16
+DNT files use strings prefixed with UINT16 length and no NUL termination byte.

 Header

-Name | Data Type | Value | Description |
+| Name | Data Type | Value | Description |

-Magic Number |
+| Magic Number |

 UINT32